Today, is the 76th anniversary of D-day. What a difference can six generations make.

 The Analysis of Washington’s Firearm

-Considering the previous documentary and artistic evidence, I will argue that the firearm in the painting is not a standard military issue Brown Bess (as depicted by the Smithsonian article), but rather a custom made piece, most likely a fowler.
+Considering the previous documentary and artistic evidence, I will argue that the firearm in the painting is not a standard military issue Brown Bess (as depicted in the Smithsonian article), but rather a custom made piece, most likely a fowler.
 Fowler or fowling arms were primarily used for hunting waterfowl during the 17th and 18th centuries.
 We know from historical records and museum specimens that these type of firearms saw action during the French Indian War and during the American Revolution with militias.
 The fowler was operationally similar to the musket but had a smaller caliber, was longer, and did not have a bayonet lug.